A not-for-profit organisation supporting ophthalmic research

 Ms Cranage was appointed Chief Executive Officer and Managing Director of Vision Eye Institute and Vision Hospital Group in 2023.
 She is passionate about excellence in healthcare leadership and delivering positive outcomes for patients and stakeholders alike.
 With over 30 years of extensive experience in both the public and private healthcare sectors, Amanda brings a wealth of knowledge and expertise.

-Beginning her career as an orthoptist, she transitioned to operational management over 16 years ago, marking the start of her leadership journey.
+Beginning her career as an orthoptist, Amanda transitioned to operational management over 16 years ago, marking the start of her leadership journey.
 Throughout her tenure at Vision Eye Institute, Amanda has held various senior positions showcasing her leadership and strategic acumen.
 She possesses a deep understanding of the complexities of eye healthcare and has successfully implemented innovative solutions to streamline operations and optimise resource allocation, ultimately leading to improved patient experiences and outcomes.

 Outside of her professional pursuits, Amanda finds joy in indulging her passion for cooking and cherishing quality time spent around the table with her family.